rsksmart/liquidity-provider-server/README.md

-        agreementTimestamp;               // the timestamp of the agreement timeForDeposit;                   // the time (in seconds) that the user has to achieve one confirmation on the BTC deposit callTime;                         // the time (in seconds) that the LP has to perform the call on behalf of the user after the deposit achieves the number of confirmations depositConfirmations;             // the number of confirmations that the LP requires before making the call
+        agreementTimestamp;               // the timestamp of the agreement timeForDeposit;                   // the time (in seconds) that the user has to achieve one confirmation on the BTC deposit callTime;                         // the time (in seconds) that the LP has to perform the call on behalf of the user after the deposit achieves the number of confirmations confirmations;                   // the number of confirmations that the LP requires before making the call

 ### acceptQuote